Lightstreamer/Lightstreamer-kafka-connector/README.md

 `./gradlew distribuite`

-which generated the `build/distributions/lightstreamer-kafka-connector-<version>.zip` bundle.
+which generates the `build/distributions/lightstreamer-kafka-connector-<version>.zip` bundle.

 Then, unzip it into the `adapters` folder of the Lightstreamer Server installation.
 Check that the final Lightstreamer layout looks like the following: